 Peace Corps Week Video Challenge

-We are challenging Volunteers and returned Volunteers to support the Third Goal of Peace Corps and teach Americans about their host cultures through a 2-minute video that captures traditions of hospitality and welcome in their host culture.
+We challenged Volunteers and returned Volunteers to support the Third Goal of Peace Corps and teach Americans about their host cultures through a 2-minute video that captures the host families, faces, and places that Volunteers call home during service.
+Congratulations to all of the 2018 Peace Corps Week video challenge finalists!
+Votes have been tallied, and the top five places will be announced daily on social media from February 26-March 2.

 2016 - Paraguay